andy-devs/andy-devs/README.md

 - Hi, I’m @andy-devs, I'm 18 and currently live in Omsk
 - I’m interested in Web Development and new technologies overall
-- I’m currently learning HTML, CSS and JavaScript
+- I’m currently learning React and it's ecosystem
 - You can reach me in VK: https://vk.com/mark.andrey
 - Or text me by email: markushin.andrew@gmail.com